Emmotes/ic_spoilers/docs/wren.md

     "id": 2019,
     "flavour_text": "",
     "description": {
-        "desc": "Wren increases the health of all other Champions by $(amount)% of her max health, and any healing effect on those Champions is increased by $(amount___2)%."
+        "desc": "Wren increases the health of all other Champions by $(amount)% of her max health, and healing effects on all Champions is increased by $(amount___2)%."
     },
     "effect_keys": [
         {